AI4Finance-Foundation/FinRL/docs/source/start/installation.rst

 If following outputs appear, please ensure that VPN helps to access the Yahooo API

-1. Failed download: xxxx: No data found for this date range, symbol may be delisted
+1. Failed download: xxxx: No data found for this date range, the stock may be delisted, or the value is missing.

 Windows 10 (wsl install)